 We are a life science company with two distinct business segments.
-Our specialty pharmaceutical business segment is focused on developing and commercializing novel therapeutics utilizing synthetic Cannabidiol ("CBD").
-Our consumer product business segment is focused on manufacturing, marketing and selling plant-based CBD products to a range of market sectors.
+Our specialty pharmaceutical segment is focused on developing and commercializing novel therapeutics utilizing synthetic Cannabidiol ("CBD").
+Our consumer product segment is focused on manufacturing, marketing and selling plant-based CBD products to a range of market sectors.
+On June 8, 2016, the Company changed its trading symbol from "CANV" to "CVSI", and continues to be traded on the OTC: QB.

-Our pharmaceutical business segment is a development stage, specialty pharmaceutical company developing synthetic cannabinoids to treat a range of medical conditions.
+Our specialty pharmaceutical business segment is developing synthetic cannabinoids to treat a range of medical conditions.
 The Company's product candidates are based on proprietary formulations, processes and technology that we believe are patent-protectable, and we plan to vigorously pursue patent protection on the Company's two drug candidates.